 Book Review: Kiki Keane (New Mexico State University), published in Jhistory (October 2016).
 Humanities and Social Science Net Online.

 Review: EatDrinkFilms.Com – Roger Leatherwood review of Heroes and Scoundrels: The Image of the Journalist in Popular Culture

 Q&A: Interview with Joe Saltzman on Heroes and Scoundrels, Roger Leatherwood

-Review: The New Mexico Weekly Magazine of Arts, Enterrtainment & Culture, Books: Jonathan Richards, December 24, 2015: Type casting: Journalists in Pop Culture
+Review: The New Mexico Weekly Magazine of Arts, Entertainment & Culture, Books: Jonathan Richards, December 24, 2015: Typecasting: Journalists in Pop Culture

 Clio – Newsletter of the History Division of the Association for Education in Journalism and Mass Communication, Winter 2016, Vol. 50, No. 2.
 Book Excerpt: Heroes and Scoundrels.

 He received his B.A. in journalism from the University of Southern California and his M.S. from the Columbia University Graduate School of Journalism.
 After working for several years as a newspaper reporter and editor, Saltzman joined CBS television in Los Angeles in 1964 and for the next ten years produced documentaries, news magazine shows, and daily news shows, winning more than fifty awards including the Columbia University-duPont broadcast journalism award (the broadcasting equivalent of the Pulitzer Prize), four Emmys, four Golden Mikes, two Edward R. Murrow Awards, a Silver Gavel, and one of the first NAACP Image awards.